 How might you express your dissatisfaction for something or somebody brutally?
 Here comes the part of the acerbic tone.
-The author uncovers his conflict with a specific hypothesis or may express his despise towards a man in an acerbic tone.
+The author uncovers his conflict with a hypothesis or may express his despise towards a man in an acerbic tone.
 When you recognize this tone, you will have the capacity to answer the questions that are asked in RC.

-This kind of tone is utilized to express pain or show sensitivity for a man or a gathering of individuals experiencing partial practices or social standards.
+This kind of tone is used to express pain or show sensitivity for a man or a gathering of individuals experiencing partial practices or social standards.
 The writer plans to familiarise the reader with the trauma experienced by the sufferers

 A condescending tone suggests a mentality of patronizing superiority of a specific thing/individual/gathering.
-As you would expect, such RC sections may show snobbish or contemptuous tones with respect to things considered inferior in the author’s view.
+As you would expect, such RC sections may show snobbish or contemptuous tones with respect to things considered inferior in the author’s point of view.

 Do you have a tendency to talk about individuals you find doubtful?
-Here comes the part of the skeptical tone.
+Here comes the part of the sceptical tone.
 Sections are written in a negative tone uncover the writer’s perspective of society being driven purely by self-interest.

 How would you express your despising or contradiction without being hostile or blunt?
 In such a case, metaphorical tone acts as the hero.
-RC sections in this sort of tone make utilization of indirect and implicit statements.
+RC sections in this sort of tone make use of indirect and implicit statements.

 How would you talk about analyzing your feelings or contemplate your actions?
-Well, an introspective tone is employed in the passage so as to self-examine and reflect upon one’s actions and feelings.
+Well, an introspective tone is used in the passage so as to self-examine and reflect upon one’s actions and feelings.
 You may find this as a common tone of reading comprehension in exams as well.

-When a passage appears neither interesting nor complex to you, probably it has a pedestrian tone of writing.
+When a passage looks neither interesting nor complex to you, probably it has a pedestrian tone of writing.
 In other words, this kind of tone is used when the RC passage talks about commonplace, things, and ideas.

 As the name says, a populist tone is used to discuss theories and characteristics exhibited by the general populace.
-The author of the passage utilizes a populist tone to explain the features and behavior of common people.
+The author of the passage utilizes a populist tone to explain the features and behaviour of common people.

 Try expressing your disliking indirectly and without sounding too serious?
-All things considered, a large portion of us have talked along these lines at one time or the other.
+All things considered, a lot of us have talked along these lines at one time or the other.
 At the point when the author expresses a negative feeling about something in an insulting or unexpected way, he utilizes a snide tone in the section.

 I hope you found this article on some of the important tones of reading comprehension useful!
 Overall, remember that the best way to understand the tone of any passage is through a practice of reading.
 When you become an avid reader, you read through soo many moods and tones, that you will be quick to recognize any passage and its context quickly.
 You will not even require to remember these set tones of reading comprehensions, it would come automatically to you!